For those new to this website:

-I used to recommend mugs purchased at Starbucks because I had a streak there where every Starbucks mug I had tested was either lead-free or below 90 ppm lead.
-However that streak ran out recently (I think with the expansion of their mug selection and likely the expansion of the manufacturers they are using) so I no longer recommend them for a guaranteed lead-free mug.
+I used to recommend mugs purchased at Starbucks because I had a streak there where every Starbucks mug I had tested was either Lead-free or below 90 ppm Lead.
+However, that streak ran out recently (I think with the expansion of their mug selection – and likely the consequent expansion of the number of manufacturers they are using).
+So I no longer recommend them for a guaranteed Lead-free mug.

-Another great option for lead-free mugs is something made by a local potter who sources and mixes their own glazes.
-Potters will usually mark their wares “lead-free” these days (if they are lead-free) because that is a good selling point!
-If the mugs are not marked, just ask the potter if they know if they use lead-free glazes or not.
+Another great option for Lead-free mugs is something from a local potter who sources and mixes their own glazes.
+Potters will usually mark their wares “Lead-free” these days (if they are Lead-free) because that is a good selling point!
+If the mugs are not marked, ask the potter if they know if they use Lead-free glazes or not.

-- Anything labeled “crystal” or marked “Leaded crystal” (exception: Libbey “crystal” mugs are Lead-free!)
+- Avoid anything labeled “crystal” or marked “Leaded crystal” (exception: Libbey “crystal” mugs are Lead-free!)

-- Anything from Riedel or Waterford (just to be safe, since you don’t have an XRF at home to test those items yourself)
+- Avoid anything from Riedel or Waterford (just to be safe, since you don’t have an XRF instrument at home to test those items yourself).

-- Avoid anything mass-manufactured made of glazed ceramic (unless it is being sold as “lead-free” from a reputable company and has been tested by a third party).
+- Avoid anything mass-manufactured made of glazed ceramic (unless it is being sold as “Lead-free” – from a reputable company – and has been tested by a third party).
 Note: many products being sold as “Lead-free” have not been tested by a third party — and are, in fact, not Lead-free!

-- Anything with decal image or logo applied to the surface inside or out (those decals are almost always very high lead, especially if you can feel them with your finger tip/ if they are slightly raised above the rest of the surface of the mug.)
+- Avoid anything with a decal image or logo applied to the surface inside or out (those decals are almost always very high-lead — especially if you can feel them with your fingertip/ they are slightly raised above the rest of the surface of the mug).

-- Paint-It-Yourself Pottery mugs (unless a known third party has tested their glaze for lead-content.)
+- Avoid paint-it-yourself-pottery mugs (unless a known third party has tested their glaze for total Lead content).

-- Almost anything from a thrift store (it’s just not worth the risk).
+- Avoid Almost anything from a dollar store or thrift store (it’s just not worth the risk).